BitChat: History

-Use cases
+Usage

 Bitchat is designed for resilient communication when traditional networks are unavailable or compromised, for example during natural disasters or Internet blackouts.
 It also enables communication at large events such as music festivals without relying on Internet connectivity.
 The app addresses censorship and surveillance concerns and reflects predecessors like FireChat and Bridgefy, which were used by pro‑democracy protesters in Hong Kong.

 The app saw significant use by protesters in Madagascar in September 2025, with the company reporting 70 thousand downloads within the course of one week from the country, compared to around 360 thousand total worldwide downloads the company had reported by late September.
 Similar patterns occurred in Nepal during its protests the same month, with nearly 50,000 downloads from Nepalese users on 8 September 2025 alone.
+In January 2026, there were reports of a rise in downloads of Bitchat in both Uganda and Iran during internet blackouts.
+In April 2026, the Apple App Store took down Bitchat in China at the request of the Cyberspace Administration of China.